VegaDeftwing/OpGuidesHugoSrc/content/Engineering/arch.md

 This means we'll be able to see what type of file system is on each block device.

-So, we can use this command to see information like we saw graphically back when we opened disk management in windows, only now with their linux names.
-In linux each block device is actually stored as a file, as bizarre as that may seem.
-This file is actually located in the dev folder which sits on top the root folder.
-The root folder is simply designated by a single '/' so a normal file structure may look like '/home/USERNAME/Documents/office/' and so on.
-It's worth noting that '/' is actually a folder in itself, it's just the absolute bottom folder, hence it's called the root folder.
-So the dev folder is located at /dev.
-In /dev there's a lot of things, but at the moment what we're really concerned about is the storage devices. so, looking at this example output from `lsblk` you'll see three storage devices /dev/sda /dev/sdb and /dev/nvme0n1
+So, we can use this command to see information like we saw graphically back when we opened disk management in windows, only now with their Linux names.
+In Linux each block device is actually stored as a file, as bizarre as that may seem.
+This file is actually located in the `/dev` folder which sits on top the root folder.
+The root folder is simply designated by a single `/` so a normal file structure may look like `/home/USERNAME/Documents/office/` and so on.
+It's worth noting that `/` is actually a folder in itself, it's just the absolute bottom folder, hence it's called the root folder.
+So the `/dev` folder is located at `/dev`.
+In `/dev` there's a lot of things, but at the moment what we're really concerned about is the storage devices. so, looking at this example output from `lsblk` you'll see three storage devices `/dev/sda`, `/dev/sdb`, and `/dev/nvme0n1`

 ```bash
 vega@linux ~ # lsblk -f